RobertoTjesse/Lowest-Astronomical-Tide/README.md

 		```
 	The Standalone installer will do for now.

 4. Follow this link to get BLAST
 		```
 		http://blast-project.eu/media.php?file=604
 		```
 5. Download GUT , find it [here](https://earth.esa.int/web/guest/software-tools/gut/download-gut-here)

+### Get PostgreSQL running
 	5. Get PostgresSQL running by opening PGAdmin3 and creating a new database.
 Use a username and password you will 			remember.
-	6. Create a new database by right clicking the already existing database.
+	6. Create a new database called **DTU** by right clicking the already existing database >New Database...
 	7. Click on dtu/Schemas/Tables(0).
 This is the place where our new tables will be listed.
 At the moment its empty.
 Go back to 		this step to check if you are running your steps accordingly.
 	8. Minimize PGadmin3, we will come back soon.

+### Download the altimetry based Mean Sea Surface models from the Dennish Technical University

 3. Download and extract the DTU xyz files to be imported.
 In this script we will import DTU10, DTU 13 and DTU 15 with 2 min separation  from:
 	```
 	ftp://ftp.space.dtu.dk/pub/DTU13/2_MIN/DTU13MSS_2min.xyz.zip